hapax/hapax.github.io/assets/alien-maths.md

 "heterophenomenology" in
 [his reply to Nagel](https://ase.tufts.edu/cogstud/dennett/papers/what_is_it_like_to_be_a_bat.pdf).)

-That said, there is probably a gestalt aspect to operating the cognitive machinery which understanding all its parts does not give.
+While there may or may not be something it is like to be a bat, a bat, unlike a human, does know how to operate all of its cognitive machinery seamlessly, in real time, and as part of a "functional gestalt".
-This is the old distinction between
-["knowing how" and "knowing that"](https://plato.stanford.edu/entries/knowledge-how/).
+Really, this is just the old distinction between ["knowing how" and "knowing that"](https://plato.stanford.edu/entries/knowledge-how/).
-An automotive engineer may not be able to drive, and similarly, an Uexküllian expert on bat heterophenomenology may not know how the bat does its thing.
+You might be an Uexküllian expert on bat heterophenomenology, but not know how to drive the batmobile.
-I'm not sure.

 <!-- In computational terms, the *umwelt* is an effort to reverse engineer
 the operating system from the IO.